donnemartin/viz/README.md

 <a name="can-i-viz-offline"></a>
 ### Can I Viz Offline?

 Yes, you'll need the **free** [Reader](http://www.tableau.com/products/reader).
 Download and run the latest [Viz Workbook](https://github.com/donnemartin/viz/tree/master/viz).
-This allows you to interact with a **local copy**--you'll probably want to refresh your workbook as updates are pushed.
+This allows you to interact with a **local copy**--you'll need to download the latest workbook as updates are continually pushed.

 Depending on your setup, you'll likely see **improved performance running `Viz` locally.**